Av-Dev3/spooky_baby/SUPABASE_SETUP.md

    </script>
    ```

-## Step 5: Test It Out
+## Step 6: Test It Out

 1. Deploy your site or test locally
-2. Go to the checkout page
+2. Go to the homepage
-3. Scroll down to the "Customer Reviews" section
+3. Scroll down to the "Customer Reviews" section (below the order form)
-4. Try submitting a test review
+4. Try submitting a test review with a photo
 5. Check your Supabase dashboard → Table Editor → reviews table to see if it appears
+6. Check your Supabase dashboard → Storage → review-photos bucket to see uploaded photos

 ## Security Notes